itsmiir/atlas/example/README.md

-`cave_biomes` is a set of biomes that will populate the underground. these biomes are generated using the default world generator, and as such should be listed in vanilla's biome format. in theory, these biomes could be anything you want, but most people will want to simply copy and paste this field from the [example](./avila/data/avila/dimension/avila.json). the configuration in the default file will generate cave biomes as they are in the vanilla game.
+`cave_biomes` is a set of biomes that will populate the underground. these biomes are generated using the default world generator, and as such should be listed in vanilla's biome format. in theory, these biomes could be anything you want, but most people will want to simply copy and paste this field from the [example](./avila/data/avila/dimension/avila.json). the configuration in the default file will generate cave biomes as they are in the vanilla game. if you don't include this field, you won't get cave biomes.

-`below_depth` is the depth at which the cave biomes start spawning. for example, a `below_depth` of 10 means that cave biomes can generate a minimum of ten blocks below the surface. in practice, this is uncommon-- it's best (and most accurate to vanilla) to keep this value as low as possible.
+`below_depth` is the depth at which the cave biomes start spawning. for example, a `below_depth` of 10 means that cave biomes can generate a minimum of ten blocks below the surface. in practice, this is uncommon-- it's best (and most accurate to vanilla) to keep this value as close to zero as possible (setting it negative could cause cave biomes to spawn above the surface, especially on the ocean floor!).

 ### map info explained